mydumper/mydumper_docs/myloader_usage_autogenerated.rst

 .. option:: --skip-post

   Do not import events, stored procedures and functions.
-By default, it imports events, stored procedures nor functions
+By default, it imports events, stored procedures or functions

+.. option:: --skip-constraints

+  Do not import constraints.
+By default, it imports contraints

+.. option:: --skip-indexes

+  Do not import secondary index on InnoDB tables.
+By default, it import the indexes

 .. option:: --no-data